RyanTheRoot/NLPTest/README.md

 - Both backends warm up on startup with a dummy inference
 - Use `--workers` flag with uvicorn for multi-process handling (increases memory usage)
 - For batch processing, consider reusing the same container
+- Request body size is capped at 1 MB to prevent abuse

+## Security

+- Container runs as non-root user (UID 1000)
+- Request body size limited to 1 MB
+- No external network dependencies at runtime
+- Docker healthcheck monitors container status
+- All dependencies pinned to specific versions

 ## Development